 This oven roasted Pork Tenderloin with Balsamic Fig Sauce is such an amazing combination of sweet and savory.
 Sweet figs mixed in with the bursting flavor of balsamic vinegar poured on top of a tender flavorful pork loin is a total dinner win!
 This was the most flavorful and tender piece of pork I've ever prepared.
 It really came out so incredible.
-The pork was so moist and juicy, I can’t wait to make it again and again!
+The pork was so moist and juicy, you'll want to make it again and again!
 Bonus: my kids both loved it!

 Figs make everything fancy - And dried figs are always in season!